-Meet Kate MacRae - Avid wildlife watcher, tech loving nature photographer and fresh air addict, and passionate about developing nature connectivity.
+Meet Kate MacRae (AKA WildlifeKate) - Avid wildlife watcher, tech loving nature photographer and fresh air addict, and passionate about developing nature connectivity.

 What drives you to spend time outside?

-Watching wildlife of all sorts is what o love most. i am rarely without my binoculars and my camera and i love encouraging others to stop for a moment to take in what is right on their doorstep.
+Watching wildlife of all sorts is what I love most.
+I am rarely without my binoculars and my camera and I love encouraging others to stop for a moment to take in what is right on their doorstep.

 Where are your favourite places to go?

-Some my favourite places are simply my garden and the surrounding area; places where i spend a lot of time and get to know intimately.
-Whether it be my resident Robin, taking seed from my hand, or the Buzzards soaring over the local fields, i love watching the seasonal changes in my locality, often whilst out with my dog, Wren.
-In contrast to my home, i absolutely love the Cairngorms.
-The wildness of this area draws me beck regularly to these mountains and wide, open spaces, which can be spectacular for wildlife.
+Some my favourite places are simply my garden and the surrounding area; places where I spend a lot of time and get to know intimately.
+Whether it be my resident Robin, taking seed from my hand, or the Buzzards soaring over the local fields, I love watching the seasonal changes in my locality, often whilst out with my dog, Wren.
+In contrast to my home, I absolutely love the Cairngorms.
+The wildness of this area draws me back regularly to these mountains and wide, open spaces, which can be spectacular for wildlife.

 What is your favourite thing to do outdoors?

-Watching and photgraphing wildlife and sharing the joys of nature with everyone and anyone, are my favourite things outdoors. i love setting up cameras to film and monitor the wildlife in my locality; from wired, complex set-ups connected to Hi Tech monitoring systems, to Bushnell trail cams on local badger sets, i am constantly on the look out for my next wildlife story.
+Watching and photographing wildlife and sharing the joys of nature with everyone and anyone, are my favourite things outdoors.
+I love setting up cameras to film and monitor the wildlife in my locality; from wired, complex set-ups connected to hi-tech monitoring systems, to Bushnell trail cams on local badger sets, I am constantly on the look out for my next wildlife story.

 Who inspires you and how?

 Anyone with a passion, commitment and a true love of what they do, inspire me.
 My wildlife work has meant I have met so many amazing people, who are willing to share their knowledge and love of the natural world with me.
 I find that truly inspiring.